shawthorne/sf-oauth-auth/README.md

 ## Overview

-Many of my projects use one or more of the various Salesforce API’s.
-One common element is that all API calls to Salesforce start with Authentication.
+This tutorial provides step-by-step instructions to receive an Access Token from Salesforce using the [OAuth 2.0 Web Server Flow](https://help.salesforce.com/s/articleView?id=sf.remoteaccess_oauth_web_server_flow.htm&type=5).
+This token can be used to call various Salesforce APIs.

-The result of this project is an Authentication Token, which can be used to call Salesforce API’s.
-You can find many tutorials using a username-password flow for authentication, but this is not safe, nor would you use this in any real project.
+You can find many tutorials that use a username-password flow for authentication, but this is not safe, nor would you use this in any real project.
 In fact, Salesforce has started blocking this by default ([Block Authorization Flows to Improve Security](https://help.salesforce.com/s/articleView?id=sf.remoteaccess_disable_username_password_flow.htm&type=5)).

-In this project, I implement the [OAuth 2.0 Web Server Flow](https://help.salesforce.com/s/articleView?id=sf.remoteaccess_disable_username_password_flow.htm&type=5).
+This tutorial uses [Python3](https://www.python.org/) along with the [Flask](https://flask.palletsprojects.com/en/2.3.x/) framework and [Requests](https://requests.readthedocs.io/en/latest/) package.

 ## Prerequisites